-After the breeding season begins anew in winter 2018, HeÊ»eia, Keawanui, and Haleolono Fishponds will receive new baby mullets raised in this fashion.
+After the breeding season begins anew in winter 2018, He‘eia, Keawanui, and Haleolono fishponds will receive new baby mullets raised in this fashion.

 Importantly, the walled fishponds do naturally recruit baby mullets and other small herbivorous fish from the wild (the fishpond design keeps most large carnivorous fish out).
-The fish swim into the fishponds seeking to feed on algae, which grows proliferously thanks to nutrient-rich brackish water, a mixture of seawater and freshwater from a watershed.
-When the fish mature, they become too large to fit through the grated sluice gates from which they entered the ponds.
+The fish swim into the fishponds seeking to feed on algae, which grows abundantly thanks to nutrient-rich brackish water (a mixture of seawater and freshwater from a watershed).
+When the fish mature, they become too large to fit through the grated sluice gates through which they entered the ponds.